-(b) Is HCl added here a reactant or a product in reaction B?
-Did it's addition cause a change in equilibrium B?
+(b) Is the added HCl a reactant or a product in reaction B?
+Did its addition cause a change in equilibrium B?
 Explain.

 (c) Which direction is equilibrium B predicted to shift with the addition of HCl(aq)?
 Why?

 (d) Did the observed shift match your predictions?
 Explain.